Jobs

 • You must meet the essential criteria in order for us to shortlist you.
 Desirable/minor criteria are an advantage, but not crucial.
 If we have lots of applicants for a post, we'll look at all the criteria.
 This includes the desirable/minor ones to help us shortlist candidates.

-• Include as much detail as you can in your application to demonstrate how you meet the 'essential' criteria of the role.
+• Include as much detail as you can in your application to show how you meet the 'essential' criteria of the role.
 Make sure you give examples.

-• Make your examples as relevant to the role as possible and as clear and concise as you can.
+• Make your examples as relevant to the role as possible, and as clear and concise as you can.
 Remember that you can include experience from all sources.
-This can include previous jobs, school, clubs, organisations and voluntary work.
+This can include previous jobs, school, clubs and voluntary work.

-• Don't forget to keep referring to the 'responsibilities' listed on the job profile or job description and make sure that your application reflects these.
+• Don't forget to keep referring to the 'responsibilities' listed on the job profile and make sure that your application reflects these.

 • Don't leave any blanks.
 If there are any questions that don't apply to you, simply put 'not applicable' or 'n/a'.